arunkpillai7/whatsapp-automation/README.md

 # whatsapp-automation
-Hi guys , the python file here is the easiest way to automate ur whatspp messages.
+Hi guys , the python file here is the easiest way to automate ur whatsapp messages.
 So u can send any  scheduled messages to any number without saving that numberit